Installing DVD Drives and Other Auxiliary Drives

 In most cases, You'll have to remove both a plastic cover and a metal plate from the drive bay where you will be installing the drive.
 Most often, you do this by removing the plastic cover, and then prying the metal plate from the rest of the case using a screwdriver.

 Always wear eye protection when doing this, and please be careful not to cut yourself and get blood all over your new computer.

 Be careful not to catch the drive's faceplate against the bezel of the case, or you may mar or damage the drive or the case.

-Also, don't push too hard.
-If the drive won't go in all the way, check to see what's blocking it.
-Some drives are slightly longer than average, and if you push them in fully without looking first, you may damage something on the motherboard.
+Don't push too hard.
+If the drive won't easily slide in all the way, check to see what's blocking it.
+Some drives are slightly longer than average, and if you push them in fully without looking first, you may damage something in the case or on the motherboard.

 Installing the Cabinet Fan

-While we're at it, let's also install the cabinet fan.
-On our case, the cabinet fan is mounted in a fan shroud, which is in turn snapped into the computer case.
-Other cases simply have holes for the fan to be directly mounted to the case using special screws that come with the fan.
+In this assembly, the fan housing was included but didn't come with a fan installed.
+A fan that was purchased separately was mounted in the fan shroud, which was in turn snapped into the computer case.
+Other cases have holes for the fan to be directly mounted to the case using pins or screws.

 Next, let's install the Panel Connectors